gitparth12/python_crash_course/README.md

 `__init__()` constructor, is a dunder method.
 They are a level of abstraction below a general user's interaction with the language.
 They allow instances of a class to interact with the built-in functions and operators of the language.
 All operators like `+` and `-` rely on dunder methods under the hood, such as `__add__`.

 __Q.
-Create a class to represent a restaurant and make a program that simulates dining out in that restaurant.__
+Create a class to represent a restaurant and make a program that simulates dining out in that restaurant.
+Every restaurant object should store its menu and orders in dictionaries, and have functions to display menu, add an order, and display orders.__

 <br>